digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

     .. success:: participant.resources.set_resource_limits(ResourceLimits(Some(0), Some(0)))

 This will reject all commands and finish processing the pending commands.
-Once you are sure that your participant node is idle, disconnect the participant node from the old domain
+Once you are sure that your participant node is idle, disconnect the participant node from the old sync domain
 connection:

 .. snippet:: migrating_protocol
     .. success:: participant.domains.disconnect("olddomain")

-Test that the domain is disconnected by checking the list of active connections:
+Test that the sync domain is disconnected by checking the list of active connections:

 .. snippet:: migrating_protocol
     .. success:: participant.domains.list_connected()
     .. assert:: participant.domains.list_connected().isEmpty

-This is now a good time to perform a backup of the database before proceeding:
+This is a good time to perform a backup of the database before proceeding:

 .. code:: sql

     CREATE DATABASE newdb WITH TEMPLATE originaldb OWNER dbuser;

 Next, we want to run the migration step.
 For this, we need to run the ``repair.migrate_domain`` command.
-The command expects two input arguments: The alias of the source domain and a domain connection configuration describing the new domain.
+The command expects two input arguments: The alias of the source sync domain and a sync domain connection configuration describing the new sync domain.

-In order to build a domain connection config, we can just type
+In order to build a sync domain connection config, we can just type

 .. snippet:: migrating_protocol
     .. success(output=5):: val config = DomainConnectionConfig("newdomain", GrpcSequencerConnection.tryCreate("https://127.0.0.1:5018"))

-where the URL should obviously point to the correct domain.
-If you are testing the upgrade process locally in a single Canton process using a target domain named ``newdomain`` (which is what we are doing in this example here ...), you can grab the connection details using
+where the URL should obviously point to the correct sync domain.
+If you are testing the upgrade process locally in a single Canton process using a target sync domain named ``newdomain`` (which is what we are doing in this example here ...), you can grab the connection details using

 .. snippet:: migrating_protocol
     .. success(output=5):: val config = DomainConnectionConfig("newdomain", newdomain.sequencerConnection)

-Now, using this configuration object, we can trigger the hard domain connection migration using
+Now, using this configuration object, we can trigger the hard sync domain connection migration using

 .. snippet:: migrating_protocol
     .. success:: participant.repair.migrate_domain("olddomain", config)

-This command will register the new domain and re-associate the contracts tied to ``olddomain`` to the new domain.
+This command will register the new sync domain and re-associate the contracts tied to ``olddomain`` to the new sync domain.

-Once all participants have performed the migration, they can reconnect to the domain
+Once all participants have performed the migration, they can reconnect to the sync domain

 .. snippet:: migrating_protocol
     .. success:: participant.domains.reconnect_all()

-Now, the new domain should be connected:
+Now, the new sync domain should be connected:

 .. snippet:: migrating_protocol
     .. success:: participant.domains.list_connected()